whiprandolph/bestseller/Part 3 - The Deepest Revolution/12 - Sacred Responsibilities.md

 How can you feel grateful if you don't notice all the gifts you receive?

+### Cultivate Deep Awareness and Unity Through Nature Connection Practices

+How could nature connection practices help people avoid racism and hatred, and cultivate deep awareness and unity instead?

+I was pleasantly surprised to discover that that nature connection practices helped me connect with people in a deeper way than I ever had before.
+After practicing for years, it's clear to me that if a whole group of people embraced these practices, they could be closely connected indeed and there would be no place for racism and hatred.

+Every day, I would go to the same spot and pay attention to the nonhumans.
+I ask what plants grow at what times of the year?
+What birds live there, and how do they interact with each other and the plants?
+What animals live there or pass through?
+I learned to pay attention with all my senses, my eyes, ears, taste, smell, touch, temperature, and more.
+And I learned to feel curious about the experiences of the beings around me.

+I asked myself questions about what I saw.
+Why would a bird constantly look up as it eats?
+I learned that they are continuously aware in case predators arrive, so birds constantly eat, look around, eat, and look again.
+Do some species of tree like growing together and others don't?
+For example, I learned that black walnuts produce a compound which only some plants find toxic, and thus black walnuts like growing with trees like sugar maple and box elder but avoid trees like white pines.

+I continually practiced feeling into the experiences of other beings.
+For example, I studied hawks and songbirds, and I imagined being a songbird and how terrifying it would be to have a sharp-shinned hawk swoop out of the sky and snatch me in an instant.
+If I were a songbird, I would probably eat carefully too!

+Eventually, I learned that plants and animals could help me notice parts of the landscape I couldn't observe directly.
+The movement of a bird might indicate a hidden possum moving through low brush.
+Or, some birds and other animals like deer can see ultraviolet light that is invisible to humans.
+I might not be able to see rodent poop directly, but birds can see the ultraviolet light reflected off the poop.
+If I notice birds responding to it, I can learn about the rodents' presence with the birds' help.

+The first core spiritual practice -- cultivating a practical, aware gratitude -- is a big part of this daily awareness training.
+I learned that birds and plants and other beings could teach me about my environment, or they could show me when I'm feeling anxious or stressed.
+They could help me become more aware about my environment or myself if only I became more aware of them.
+This awareness is a gift that they give.
+I learned to feel into the birds and plants and streams around me so that they were extensions of me.
+Their awareness became an extension of my awareness, and the only limit was how carefully I could pay attention, and how well I could interpret the behaviors I observed.

+This is training in deep empathy, and I noticed it also helped me with people.
+For example, growing up, I learned that women can get extra sensitive during their period.
+For years I found this annoying and learned to leave women alone during this time.
+But as with my nature connection practices, I started asking, "how is this a gift?" or "what does this have to teach me?"
+And I noticed that some women friends would reject food during their period that they normally ate, and when I asked, they said the food was rancid.
+I would try it and I couldn't taste any rancidity at first.
+Over time, I learned to taste my food more and more, and I began to notice the occasional rancidity, especially in store-bought food.
+I realized that the sensitive women had noticed something I couldn't notice.
+Like the birds, women could show me something about my environment that I couldn't notice directly.
+When a woman said some food was rancid, even if I couldn't detect it, I began to trust her, and I rejected the food too.
+Over time this helped me notice rancidity I couldn't notice before.

+The more I practiced, the more deeply I could see.
+For example, when black Americans complain about police brutality, it shows me where my society isn't as healthy or fair as it seems in my experience.
+When children complain about being forced to sit through boring classes at school, they show me where adults can behave hurtfully without knowing it.
+I started treating everyone around me like an extension of me, whether men or women or children or nonhumans.
+I paid attention to what other people observed or how they behaved and let it show me things I couldn't see by myself.
+I don't blindly trust anyone, but I take care to notice what lessons I can learn from others.

+I've had women tell me "you're not a woman, so you can't know what it's like."
+In a sense, that's true.
+I'm a man, so I can't know what a woman's experience is like.
+But by the same logic, I cannot know other men's experiences either.
+I'm not a black man, so I can't know what a black man's experience is like.
+I'm neither rich nor impoverished, so I can't know what the rich or poor men's experiences are like.
+I wasn't born into a healthy culture, so I can't know what that experience is like.
+And I can't know the experiences of birds or trees.

+Ultimately, I can only know my own experience, but this doesn't have to limit me when I practice deep empathy.
+With enough practice asking questions and paying attention, I can see others' perspectives even if their experiences are really different than mine.
+I might not always agree with someone else's perspectives, but I can at least understand them and understand their behavior.
+And when I get it wrong, that just becomes another chance to grow my observation skills and learn.

+These nature connection practices are a key part of generating unity in a culture.
+Once I started really noticing the perspectives of insects and bears and plants, it was easier to understand people's perspectives.
+When everybody embraces these deep awareness practices, mutual understanding becomes common, and this can help any group find and maintain a deep unity.

+[xxx-ADD ]

 ### Live in Reciprocity as a Normal Way of Life